Discover a newly approved treatment option for Alzheimer’s disease

 Take prompt action

 Someone with high blood pressure will likely see their doctor.
 They want to take action before the worst-case scenario strikes.
 In contrast, someone experiencing the symptoms of MCI may put off visiting a healthcare professional because they don’t want an Alzheimer’s diagnosis or they dismiss the memory loss as “normal for age.”
+Even though it might be challenging to acknowledge the fact that you or a loved one is showing signs of Alzheimer’s, the sooner it is recognized the better.
+We strongly encourage our patients in Springfield to seek out Alzheimer’s medicine and create lifestyle changes to help slow down the disease.

 There is fear and stigma attached to Alzheimer’s disease, but it’s critical to overcome any reservations and come forward.
 Ignoring the symptoms won’t make them go away.
 Instead, an early diagnosis gives you the life-changing opportunity to be proactive about your care and use the latest treatments to your advantage.
 With the right approach, you can get one step ahead of the disease, and that can have a profoundly positive impact on your life moving forward.